StevenCash/jupyter/README.md

 ## ConvexHull.ipynb

 Code to find the vertices of a convex hull of a set of points.
 Based on an algorithm from Computational Geometry by de Berg et. al.

+## KalmanExample8.ipynb

+This is a replication of example 8 from Kalmanfilter.net.